 For current conserved real estate and tradelands for sale, visit our Conservation Buyer Program

 Take Advantage of Planned Giving Strategies

-Convey land or other gifts to the Delaware Highlands Conservancy in your will.
+Donate land or other assets to the Delaware Highlands Conservancy in your will.
 A deduction from the value of one’s taxable estate may be allowed for land bequeathed for public purposes.
 The Directors of the Delaware Highlands Conservancy would be pleased to explain the giving options to you, your lawyer and your accountant, including IRA or life insurance beneficiary designation or a charitable bequest.